List of Various Excel Errors

 5 – #NUM!
 Error

-This error is usually displayed when a number for any argument of a function is found invalid.
+This error is usually displayed when a number for any function argument is found invalid.

 Example 1

-To find out the square root in excel of a negative number, which is not possible as the square of a number always has to be positive.
+To find out the square root in Excel of a negative number is not possible as the square of a number always has to be positive.

 Example 2

 MS Excel has a range of numbers that we can use.
-The number smaller than the shortest number or number greater than the longest number as a result of the function can return an error.
+The number smaller than the shortest number or number greater than the longest number due to the function can return an error.

-Here we can see that we have written formula as 2^8000, which yields results greater than the longest number; that is why #NUM! error is being displayed.
+Here, we can see that we have written the formula as 2^8000, which yields results greater than the longest number; that is why #NUM!
+Error is being displayed.

 6 – #REF!
 Error